gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

 gs.fit(X, y)
 ```

-Previously, that cause deadlocks.
+Previously, that caused deadlocks.
 Inside `GridSearchCV`, there's a call like

 ```python
 # In GridSearchCV.fit, the outer layer